anistark/wasmgo/README.md

 ## Plugin Architecture

-This plugin implements the Chakra plugin interface and reads its configuration from `Cargo.toml`.
+This plugin implements the Wasm plugin interface and reads its configuration from `Cargo.toml`.
 The configuration includes:

 - **Extensions**: File extensions the plugin handles
 - **Entry Files**: Priority order for entry point detection